On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration

 Define $\psi_m^N(z):= \phi_m^N(z)-\alpha_m^N$.
 Then for each $0 \leq m \leq N$, if we define

-we have that $P_m^N(z)$ is a quadratic polynomial which fixes $0$, as it is ${\tilde P}_m^N$ composed with suitably chosen (uniformly bounded) translations.
-We now turn to calculating bounds on the coefficients of each $P_m^N$. \\
+we have that $P_m^N$ is a quadratic polynomial whose leading coefficient is again $-\lambda \kappa$ and thus has absolute value $\kappa$.
+Moreover, $P_m^N$ fixes $0$ as it is ${\tilde P}_m^N$ composed with suitably chosen (uniformly bounded) translations.
+We now turn to calculating bounds on the coefficients of each $P_m^N$.

-\begin{lemma} Any sequence formed from the polynomials $P_m^N(z)$ for $0\leq m \leq N$ as above is a bounded sequence of polynomials, with all coefficients bounded in modulus by $17+\kappa$. \end{lemma}
+\begin{lemma} Any sequence formed from the polynomials $P_m^N(z)$ for $0\leq m \leq N$ as above is a $(17+\kappa)$-bounded sequence of polynomials. \end{lemma}